Drug prophylaxis

 lithium

-The clinical effect has been demonstrated in a number of open, uncontrolled studies.
+Clinical efficacy has been demonstrated in a number of open-label, uncontrolled studies.
 The therapy was introduced by Ekbom in 1974.
-Rationally, the periodic cyclical course was similar to cyclical illnesses in psychiatry.
-Improvement rates can be expected in up to 78% of treated patients.
-It is believed that better efficacy can be achieved for chronic cluster headache than for episodic cluster headache.
-It is of interest that after lithium treatment, a chronic form can be returned to an episodic form with free intervals.
-The effect of lithium in the treatment of cluster headaches is not clear.
-Comparative studies between lithium and verapamil show that both substances have largely similar effectiveness rates.
+The rationale was the periodic, cyclical course of the headache, similar to cyclical disorders in psychiatry.
+Improvement rates of up to 78% of treated patients can be expected.
+It is assumed that greater efficacy can be achieved in chronic cluster headache than in episodic cluster headache.
+Of particular interest is the fact that after lithium treatment, a chronic form can revert to an episodic form with symptom-free intervals.
+The mechanism of action of lithium in the treatment of cluster headache is not fully understood.
+Comparative studies between lithium and verapamil show that both substances exhibit largely similar efficacy rates.

-However, verapamil is preferable to lithium in terms of side effects.
-In addition, there is a faster onset of action after administration of verapamil.
+Verapamil is preferable to lithium in terms of side effects.
+Furthermore, verapamil shows a faster onset of action.
 Lithium can also achieve dramatic improvements within the first week of therapy.
-In long-term therapy, a chronic course can remit into an episodic course.
-Resistance to therapy in long-term treatment may occur.
-Lithium is considered a second-line therapeutic agent.
-A combination with verapamil is possible.
+In long-term therapy, a chronic course may remit to an episodic course.
+Treatment resistance can occur with long-term treatment.
+Lithium should be considered a second-line therapy.
+Combination therapy with verapamil is possible.

-The use of lithium is particularly known for the prophylaxis of manic-depressive illnesses.
-Due to the narrow therapeutic window of lithium, when deciding on lithium therapy, initiation should be carried out by a neurologist experienced in this form of therapy.
-Lithium is the only drug approved for the prophylaxis of cluster headaches.
+Lithium is particularly well-known for its use in the prophylaxis of bipolar disorder.
+Due to lithium's narrow therapeutic window, the initiation of treatment should be carried out by a neurologist experienced in this form of therapy.
+Lithium is the only medication approved for the prophylaxis of cluster headaches.

-- Therapy is initiated from the first to the third day with one 400 mg tablet daily in the morning.
-From the 4th day you increase to two tablets of 400 mg daily.
+– Therapy begins with one 400 mg tablet daily in the morning, starting on the first three days.
+From the fourth day onwards, the dosage is increased to two 400 mg tablets daily.

-– Serum level checks should be carried out during therapy.
-The serum level is determined in the morning on an empty stomach, before the morning dose has been taken.
+Serum levels should be monitored during therapy.
+The serum level should be determined in the morning on an empty stomach, before the morning dose is taken.

-– A 12-hour interval from the last dose should be observed.
+A 12-hour interval should be observed between the last dose and the next dose.
 The therapeutic range is a serum level between 0.7 mmol/l and 1 mmol/l.

-– The therapeutic window is narrow.
-Side effects include weakness, nausea, thirst, tremor, speech problems and vision problems.
-Overdoses manifest as nausea, vomiting, loss of appetite, diarrhea, confusion, ataxia, extrapyramidal motor disorders and epileptic seizures.
-Hypothyroidism, polyuria (diabetes insipidus) and leukocytosis may occur in long-term therapy.
+The therapeutic window is narrow.
+Side effects include weakness, nausea, thirst, tremor, speech disorders, and visual disturbances.
+Overdoses manifest as nausea, vomiting, loss of appetite, diarrhea, confusion, ataxia, extrapyramidal motor disorders, and seizures.
+Hypothyroidism, polyuria (diabetes insipidus), and leukocytosis may occur with long-term therapy.

 – The additional administration of NSAIDs, diuretics and carbamazepine is contraindicated.